apalette/git-auto-deploy/README.md

 # Synopsis
 Git Auto Deployment on dedicated server.
 # Setting up your project with git
-1. Create your project with the following architecture :
+1. Create your project on you server with the following architecture :
 	```
 	YOUR_PROJECT_PATH
 	- /code